About Our Grief and Loss Therapy Program

 In most cases of grief – simple or complicated – a person will go through five predictable stages between the time of the loss and the eventual return to normalcy.
 These are:

 When a person experiences complicated grief – intense and unrelenting – and does not seek effective counseling, he or she may use alcohol or drugs as a means of coping with overwhelming feelings and to dull the pain, anger, guilt, and shame associated with the loss.
 For a person with an addictive predisposition, the effects of grief and loss can be far more intense and debilitating.

 Tom (name changed) was always a heavy drinker even prior to the unexpected death of his wife.
 Normal nights, he could easily go through a 12-pack of beer, still function in his full-time job, and be a loving husband.
 When his wife Barbara (name changed) died from cancer, his grief was all-consuming and unmanageable.
 He quickly graduated to a liter of gin each night, could not work nor participate in basic activities like showering or grocery shopping.

-The vicious cycle of grief response and excessive drinking eventually led him to inpatient primary treatment for alcoholism.
+The vicious cycle of grief response and excessive drinking eventually led him to one of our inpatient drug rehab centers in New Hampshire.
 Through clinical sessions with a therapist, integrated with rigorous 12-Step work, Tom was able to understand and process his feelings of loss, sadness, anger, and regret and learn how to cope and remain abstinent.